 So what should a cold or flu victim do when the throat gets scratchy or a cough starts to take its toll?
 We have become big fans of home remedies and alternative treatments.
 Chicken soup, ginger, vitamin C, zinc lozenges and onion syrup are among our favorite remedies.

-If home remedies are your thing too, then chicken soup and ginger are old standbys.
-The ginger recipe requires a half-inch piece of fresh ginger.
-It should be ground into a paste and put in a mug.
+The recipe for ginger tea requires a half-inch piece of fresh ginger.
+Grind it into a paste and put it in a mug.
 Pour boiling water over it, and let it stand a few minutes.
 Then pour off the clear liquid into a clean cup, sweeten it to taste and take it morning and night for two days.

 “I have had the symptoms of a cold for about 6 months with post nasal drip causing phlegm and coughing at night.
 Last night I made some ginger tea which I drank before bed.”